When I see internet marketers pushing “content curation”my BS meter automatically goes off. Beep .. beep .. beep!

 It is wide open to abuse and “content curation” unfortunately opens that door.
 You would never get away with that in the printed literary world so why should blogging be any different.

 It is my intellectual property that is being ripped off and it is for this reason I can never condone so-called “content curation”.
-It is a lazy person’s way to write content, build so-called authority and rank well with the search engines.
+It is a lazy person’s way to write content and rank well with the search engines.

-My advice is internet marketers should use their brains to come up with something original to write or go find another hobby.
+My advise is internet marketers should use their brains to come up with something original to write or go find another hobby.
 BUT please leave my/our content alone!

 I can’t stop the content curators but they certainly won’t gain my respect, and I will be in their face .. count on it.